How do we know if this is true? Can you eat to starve cancer? The science says Yes! A post by Naomi Hallum.

 To that question, I would answer “science”: the science of how we grow cells, how our DNA (our genes) express themselves in our cells, how cells mutate and form clusters, and how those microscopic clusters progress into detectable cancer.
 When we understand how cells grow, and how different foods can either inhibit or activate the development of cancer cells, then the importance that nutrition plays in keeping us healthy becomes more plausible.

-With that in mind, I’m going to tell you about a physiological process called angiogenesis.
+With that in mind, we need to know more about a physiological process called angiogenesis.

 But what is angiogenesis and what does it have to do with starving cancer?